New crossing improves access to Kensington Gardens

 A new crossing has been installed at an entrance to Kensington Gardens.

 The new toucan crossing of Bayswater Road, at Black Lion Gate, enables eastbound cyclists to reach the Broad Walk in Kensington Gardens, which is shared-use for pedestrians and cyclists.
 A new cycle track along the footway, shown in the photo, allows cyclists to reach the crossing and wait, if necessary, for the green cycle signal.
+A drawing is attached to this article.

 The crossing at Black Lion Gate